Health Lifestyle Nutrients

 There are two types of fiber: soluble and insoluble.
 Each performs a different job in your body.

 Soluble fiber dissolves into a gel in your digestive tract with the addition of water.
-It slows down digestion, which helps with blood sugar balance and cholesterol, along with the absorption of nutrients.
-Soluble fiber is found in foods like whole grains, beans, nuts and seeds, as well as some fruits and vegetables.
+It slows down digestion, which helps with blood sugar balance and cholesterol levels, as well as nutrient absorption.
+Good amounts of soluble fiber are found in foods like whole grains, beans, nuts, and seeds, as well as some fruits and vegetables.

 Insoluble fiber adds bulk to your stools and acts like a broom, cleaning out your digestive tract.
 It promotes healthy bowel movements and also helps with insulin sensitivity.
-You can find insoluble fiber in whole grains, vegetables, and wheat bran.
+You can find good amounts of insoluble fiber in whole grains, vegetables, and wheat bran.

-Both soluble and insoluble fiber are found naturally in plant foods.
-And many plant-based foods have both.
-Meat, dairy products, fish, eggs, and oils, however, don’t contain any fiber.
-And processed foods made with refined flour generally contain very little, if any, because natural fiber is lost or removed in manufacturing them.
+Both soluble and insoluble fiber are found naturally, to varying degrees, in all unrefined plant foods.
+Meat, dairy products, fish, eggs, added sugars, and oils, however, don’t contain any fiber.
+And processed foods made with refined flour generally contain very little, if any, because natural fiber is lost or removed in their manufacture.

 Prebiotics and Resistant Starch

-Prebiotics fall under the soluble fiber umbrella and also act as the food for select gut bacteria, namely probiotics.
+Prebiotics fall under the umbrella of soluble fiber and also serve as food for those beneficial “probiotic” gut bacteria.
 Prebiotic-rich foods include things like jicama, allium vegetables, legumes, and leafy greens.

-Resistant starch is a type of fermentable carbohydrate that is also a prebiotic and a type of fiber because it’s not digestible.
-Whole grains, potatoes, and green bananas are all good sources of resistant starch.
-This type of starch improves insulin sensitivity, and produces short-chain fatty acids in the gut, which keep your gut and immune system healthy.
-These fatty acids also circulate throughout your body and can regulate inflammation and talk to your cells and tissue.
+Resistant starch is a type of indigestible, fermentable carbohydrate that also serves as a prebiotic.
+Whole grains, potatoes cooled after cooking (hello, potato salad!), and green bananas are all good sources of resistant starch.
+This type of starch improves insulin sensitivity and promotes the production of short-chain fatty acids in the gut, which keep your gut and immune system healthy.
+These fatty acids also circulate throughout your body, communicating with your cells and tissues to help regulate inflammation and promote healing.

 Benefits of Fiber